Budapest things to do and know to avoid troubles

 This one is particularly tricky, so pay attention.
 Budapest used to be much smaller city and it grew by gradually adding surrounding villages to the capital as it was growing.
 And as Hungarians are pretty proud of their country, in many cities, you will find streets and squares bearing the same name.
 So for example, almost every Hungarian city has Andrássy út.
 In Békéscsaba, it is the main avenue, in Budapest, it is too.
 And there are many more popular streets that are multiple times on the map of Budapest – Bajcsy Zsilinszky út is 2x in Budapest and the only way you can differentiate between them when putting the address to your navigation is by the ZIP code.
 The one in the city center is 1055 (the third digit is 5 for the 5th district, V. kerület).

-There is always more to read: Building Sziget festival - 7 days to go!
+There is always more to read: What to not miss out at Sziget

 budapest things to do street sign Bekescsaba - Andrassy út